jhsu802701/rails_from_scratch_rails5/10-01-user_methods.md

 # Unit 10
 ## Chapter 1: User Methods

-In this chapter, you will provide user profiles.
+In this chapter, you will provide user methods.
 The only people who should be allowed to view a user profile are that specific user and the admins.
+Users should not be able to view the profiles of other users or the user index and should not be able to delete themselves or other users.
+(However, users can delete themselves through the registration edit process.)
+Admins should have access to all user profiles and the user index, and admins should be able to delete users.

-Brace yourself for a long chapter.
+NOTE: Brace yourself for a long chapter.

 ### New Branch
 Enter the command "git checkout -b 10-01-user_methods".